30-Minute Crispy Korean Beef

 This crispy Korean beef (bassak bulgogi, 바삭 불고기) is perfect for those who love the flavor of traditional bulgogi but are looking for a crispier texture.
 Unlike the traditional Korean bulgogi recipe, which requires a long marinating time in the sauce, you can make this crispy Korean beef as you prepare for dinner.

 The Korean word of “bassak” mean dry and crisp which this recipe offers.
 It’s a quick and easy option for weeknight dinners.
 Give it a try and enjoy the crispy and flavorful Korean beef!

 What beef cut to use for this recipe?

 Tender cut of beef, such as beef sirloin, works the best.

-You don’t have to go to a Korean store to look for the extra thin bulgogi beef cut.
-Most grocery store carries thinly sliced beef sirloin for beef cutlet or pan fry recipes, and it will work better.
-Try this recipe, and it will become your favorite Korean beef recipe.
+You don’t have to go to a Korean store to look for the extra thin bulgogi beef cut for this recipe.
+Most grocery store carries thinly sliced beef sirloin for making beef cutlet or pan fry recipes, and it will work better.

 Then gather up and give 3-4 cuts.

 In a mixing bowl, combine all the seasoning ingredients.
 Make sure to chop the green onion finely.